MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-views-and-dashboards.md

 - Monitor tiles

 You can double-click any of these tiles to see the associated performance monitor or health explorer.
-For example, if you double click the *DB Engine Health Status* tile, the **Health Explorer** window appears, showing you the health state of the DB engine.
+For example, if you double-click the *DB Engine Health Status* tile, the **Health Explorer** window appears, showing you the health state of the DB engine.

 ![Health-explorer](./media/ssmp/health-explorer.png)

 You can scroll to the right to see all available performance and monitor tiles.
-You can also move any tile if you want to re-arrange the default order of tiles.
+You can also move any tile if you want to rearrange the default order of tiles.
 To move a tile, right-click it and then move it to the desired position.